Skip to content ↓

 Vision for future growth

-After careful consideration Trustees believe the trust is well-placed to grow carefully and sustainably.
-They are convinced that the impact of the trust on its current schools is substantial, and that the trust as an organisation is strong.
-They believe the current model of partnership which is based on primary and secondary schools working together in a distinct geographical area and serving similar local communities is the right one.
+After careful consideration, trustees believe Mercia Learning Trust is well-placed to grow carefully and sustainably.
+They are convinced that the impact of our trust on its current schools is substantial, and that our trust as an organisation is strong.
+They believe the current model of partnership, which is based on primary and secondary schools working together in a distinct geographical area and serving similar local communities, is the right one.

 You have not allowed cookies and this content may contain cookies.